camunda/camunda/docs/src/introduction/quickstart.md

     "workflowInstanceKey": -1,
     "workflowKey": -1
   },
-  "CustomHeader": {},
+  "customHeaders": {},
-  "Retries": 3,
+  "retries": 3,
-  "Type": "step4",
+  "type": "step4",
-  "Payload": "gaV6ZWViZctAn4gAAAAAAA=="
+  "payload": "gaV6ZWViZctAn4gAAAAAAA=="
 }
 ```

 The event stream will now contain events which describe the lifecycle of our
-example tasks from type `step4`, which starts with the `CREATE` state and ends
+example jobs from type `step4`, which starts with the `CREATE` state and ends
 in the `COMPLETED` state.

 To stop the topic subscription press CTRL-C.

 ## Step 7: Deploy a workflow

-A [workflow](basics/workflows.html) is used to orchestrate loosely coupled task
+A [workflow](basics/workflows.html) is used to orchestrate loosely coupled job
 workers and the flow of data between them.

 In this guide we will use an example process `order-process.bpmn`.
 You can